1995 White House Interns with US Senator Diane Feinstein on her visit to the West Wing. |

 Graves says interns can also seek out grant funding.
 That's what Ermolande Jean-Simon did when she was a White House intern.
 She got a $5,000 stipend from her alma mater, Boston University.
 But even with that money she still had to rely on family and friends to help her get by.

-"Without that kind of support, I don't think I would have even been able to even do the internship," she said.
+Vera says there shouldn't be so many obstacles for people from low-income backgrounds looking to do an unpaid government internship."Without that kind of support, I don't think I would have even been able to even do the internship," she said.

 "People shouldn't be precluded from starting a career in public service based on their socioeconomic status," he says.
 "That's so anti-American in many ways."